 You can continue to add accessories of any type and simply install a new map to tune the Motorcycle.

 - In most cases, in order for the manufacturer to deny warranty for a failed component, they must prove that the aftermarket part caused the component to fail.
 As some tuners cannot send current to the stock ECU, it is highly unlikely that it could damage the stock system in any way.

 - Consumers have specific rights, on any product they purchase.
 SEMA (Specialty Equipment Market Association) helps protect these rights, and has a web page with a list of what to do if your warranty is denied.
 For more information please visit

 - A stage burn is a recalibration for specific Screamin' Eagle components.
 When used with these components, the cruise air/fuel ratio is about 15:1.
 However at 15:1, they can run hot, surge, ping and are more likely to blue pipes.

 - The Delphi System is very good at masking low speed ridability problems, however it cannot reshape the fuel curve for any modifications you may do.
 It may appear to run ok with different pipes and air-box, but when checking air/fuel ratios, you find that they are not optimum and in some cases dangerously lean.
-With the Power Commander and a proper map installed, the Softail's run noticeably better, smoother, and cooler, with improved throttle response.
+With tuning device and a proper map installed, the Softail's run noticeably better, smoother, and cooler, with improved throttle response.

 - No. The Fuel Injection Systems found on today's bikes do a good job of adjusting fuel for atmospheric conditions (air temperature, altitude, etc).
-The Power Commander does not interfere with this and the automatic compensation remains in effect.
+Tuners do not interfere with this and the automatic compensation remains in effect in most cases.

-- Yes, if they are an Authorized Power Commander Tuning Center.
+- Yes, if they are an experianced Tuning Center.
 The basic Inertia Dyno that most shops have are great for dialing in carburetors, however to build a complete fuel injection map, you need a load control dyno with real time air/fuel ratio monitor, and special training.